 Sometimes your macarons have pockets of air in them, so they aren’t completely hollow, but they still have these gaps like in the examples below.

-Or sometimes they might be gaps between the top and the middle of a somewhat full shell like such.
+And sometimes there might be gaps between the top and the middle of a somewhat full shell like such.

 Sometimes, those hollow pockets or gaps will fill up as the macaron sandwiches mature for 24 or 48 hours.
 However, sometimes they won’t.
 Use the same troubleshooting below for pockets of air and gaps as you would for a completely hollow shell.

-The pockets and gaps are way more likely to fill up, and indicate you are much closer to a full shell, and all you have to do is tweak a bit here and there, and you will get there!
+The pockets and gaps are way more likely to fill up, and indicate you are much closer to a full shell.

 What causes hollow macarons